MohammedAlmalak/MohammedAlmalak/README.md

 I'am Software Engineering.
 <br />
-Senior Mobile Applications Developer, in Computer Science passionate about
+Senior Mobile Applications Developer,
-Mobile Programming
-and problem-solving with a good experience in
+Interested  in Computer Science passionate about Mobile Programming and problem-solving with a good experience in
 Flutter development.